senakvkc/Java-Problems/README.md

 # Java-Problems

-This repository contains problems to help understanding the basic consepts of programming.
+This repository contains problems to help understand the basic concepts of programming.

 ## Power Function